sameerhashmi36/CSE465.2/README.md

 python labelImg.py

 5 - Split images manually randomly
-all my samples = 200 ,130 for train ,70 for test
+all my samples = more than 750 ,600+ for train ,150+ for test

 6 - Installing TensorFlow-GPU
 pip install --upgrade tensorflow-gpu